danielmarschall/filter_foundry/Obfuscation.md

 Windows version:
-The binary code of the 8BF file will be manipulated during building in order to store the seed into the `deobfusc()` function.
+The binary code of the 8BF file will be manipulated during building to store the seed into the `deobfusc()` function.
-The placeholder value is OBFUSC_V4_DEFAULT_SEED 0x52830517
+The placeholder value is `OBFUSC_V4_DEFAULT_SEED 0x52830517`
-This allows that 32 bit and 64 bit filters are "cross built".
+This allows that 32-bit and 64-bit filters are "cross built".

 (Theoretical) Macintosh version:
 Obfuscation and deobfuscation has the seed 0x52830517, since the manipulation of the binary code is not implemented.

-Algorithm: XOR shift like in version 2, but the seed is individual for each individual built standalone filter.
+Algorithm: XOR-Shift like in version 2, but the seed is individual for each individual built standalone filter.

-The value "4" will be stored at position 0x30 (this field is not used in the `PARM` resource).
+The DWORD value "0x00000004" will be stored at position 0x30 (this field is not used in the `PARM` resource).

 ### Obfuscation "Version 3"